 The legal process that takes place after a person’s death is called probate.
-Probate can include validating a will, inventory of property and assets, property appraisal and more.
+Probate can include validating a will, inventory of property and assets, property appraisal, and more.
 During this process, the property can be used to pay debts and taxes, leaving what’s left to be distributed among those with a rightful claim to the property.
 How long does the probate process take?
-That depends on several factors, leaving each case with a different time frame.
+That depends on several factors, each case with a different time frame.

 Understanding what probate is can help give an idea of the process and how long it may take.
 The probate process varies case by case.
 When someone dies, their property and assets can go through a legal process called probate, which involves the courts and lawyers.
-If a last will and testament is present, the property will be given to the appropriate heirs.
+If a last will and testament are present, the property will be given to the appropriate heirs.

 The standard probate process follows a timeframe similar to this.
 This is typically how long the probate process takes.

 The same is true if the person who passed held property in other states.
-If they were a business owner or owned a large art collection, the process can also be extended.
+The process can also be extended if they were a business owner or owned a large art collection.
 These circumstances can prolong the probate process from start to finish up to 2 years!
 This is largely because of the need to hire experts in certain areas.
-These experts range from art experts to appraise a collection to a business valuation expert and tax attorney.
+These experts range from art experts who appraise a collection to business valuation experts and tax attorneys.

 Having a valid will available will help speed the process along.
-If the deceased didn’t have a will, however, it can extend the probate process while the courts make a decision on who should be appointed as estate administrator.
+If the deceased didn’t have a will, however, it can extend the probate process while the courts make a decision on who should be appointed as the estate administrator.